Let's Encrypt Not Generating SSL Certificates

 If you are using the default settings for the Coolify proxy and your website suddenly shows a warning about an insecure connection, it is most likely that your website is using a self-signed certificate from the Coolify proxy.
 This guide will help you fix the issue.

-1. Understand the HTTP Challenge
+1. Understand the Domain Ownership Challenges

-2. Check Port 80 Accessibility
+2. Check Port Accessibility

 3. Usage of Third-Party Proxy

-5. Check Let's Encrypt Service Status
+4. Check Let's Encrypt Service Status

 Sometimes, Let's Encrypt might be having issues on their end.
 Check the Let's Encrypt status from here ↗.
 If there is an issue, wait for them to fix it and try again once the issue is fixed.